rowanmanning/rowanmanning.com/content/weeknotes/115/index.md

   * Coming back to work was tough enough without the [LastPass](https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/) and [CircleCI](https://circleci.com/blog/january-4-2023-security-alert/) security incidents.
 Following the Heroku one last year, I'm beginning to wonder whether it's worth us maintaining a large website.
 Does anyone fancy moving back to print-only newspapers?

   * A man came over and gave us a quote for some built-in wardrobes.
-It's expensive but did you know we could gain 40% more space than ordinary wardrobes and twice as much as freestanding?
+It's expensive but did you know we could gain 40% more space than ordinary fitted wardrobes and twice as much as freestanding?

   * My mum and sister came over for lunch on Saturday.
 I haven't seen Rebecca since before Christmas and it was lovely.
 I made a couple of different curries, onion bhajis, raita, and roti.
 It was all vegan and delicious.